-ambience which should be retained.
-There and Victoria Park!
+A wetlands is not appropriate for RP as it has a special ambience which should be retained.
+There is a superb wetlands close by in the Botanic Gardens and Victoria Park!
 Enough.

-been in poor condition and often algae ct visitation - and is necessary because ction and hasn't fully recovered.
+Reactivating the kiosk, improving the lake (which has been in poor condition and often algae affected for some time) and a new playspace will attract visitation - and is necessary because visitation declined significantly during O-Bahn construction and hasn't fully recovered.